 WHAT DO YOU LOOK LIKE?
 SPECIAL ABILITIES

 USED?
 PUSH IT TO THE LIMIT: (Once per act, minor

 action) Explain how you inspire yourself or an ally.

 Target heals 1⁄2 their total HP and gets 2 tokens.

-USED?
+ļ USED?
 BAD EDIT: (Once per scene, free action) Turn in a

 token to take a single extra action at any time,

 on anybody's turn.

+UOEDO

 USED?

 GOT ANY TROUBLES?

-- THE TROOPLES.

 USED?

+UOEDO

 USED?

+GOT A DREAM/GOAL?

+USED?

 WHAT'S AMAZING ABOUT YOU?
 USED?

 UOEDO

 USED?

-ľ

-USED?

-WUAT'S NORMAL ABOUT YOUR

 WHAT'S NORMAL ABOUT YOU?
 USED?

 USED?